151octal/adf435x/README.md

 persitent) runtime settings modification.
-Ajustable are Power, Frequency, Phase, and Oscillator frequency (for reference error correction), with a Hold feature which prevents (unShifted) modification.
+Ajustable are Power, Frequency, Phase, and Oscillator frequency (for reference error correction), with a Hold feature which prevents digit editing.
 Displayable are Pll model internal state values.
-These are made availabe both on the display and out the serial port (115200 baud) when the error correction (calibration) axis is selected.
-The runtime code size is large (28k), but it handles per digit editable numbers of specified length capable of representing a 2**64 magnitude, with ease.
-The human interface elements (display, print, editable persistent settings) sum to more than half of the code size.
-Possible are the (unimplemented) sum of adjacent buttons such as LFT+INC. Communication over SPI occurs at full speed.
+These are made availabe both on the display and out the serial port (115200 baud) when Details are selected.
+Communication over SPI occurs at full speed.
 If user inactivity exceeds 10 seconds, the oled is extinguished and the cpu enters low power sleep mode.
 ------------------------------------------------------------
 Wire-wrap, limit to 5cm, and common mode choke the aggregate of (qty:8) wires connecting the ADF435x module.
 Configure